Join the club! Subscribe Here

 I typically cool mine and then cover with foil or tight plastic wrap and frost the following day.

-• When ready to cut, allow to sit at room temp for about 10-15 minutes, cut as planned.
+• When you’re ready to cut, let the slab sit at room temp for 10–15 minutes, then slice and serve.

-How to Best Frost or Pipe for Sugar Cookie Bars
+How to Frost or Pipe Sugar Cookie Bars

-This is a delicious, light, fluffy, buttery, out-of-this-world creamy frosting!
+This frosting is light, fluffy, buttery, and seriously delicious!

 How to Cut Frosted Sugar Cookie Bars | Clean and Easy